Google review, Brooklyn LettersBrooklyn Letters

 Annie Rose currently works full-time in a public school on Long Island, working with students from various backgrounds with unique learning styles and needs in Kindergarten through 12th grade.
 Annie Rose believes in providing an inclusive and individualized learning environment for all students that focuses on helping each student perform to the best of their ability.
 She believes in open communication and collaborating with families, teachers, and other related services in order for a child’s language, speech, and literacy skills to reach their full potential.

-LOCATION: Long Island (Suffolk and Eastern Nassau), Teletherapy
+LOCATION: Long Island

 TYPE OF SERVICES: i.e. Individual therapy, group (2-3 children), parent consultations, Math through grade 8 & Literacy (any age)